cryptojoks/antofy-docs/docs/architecture.md

 The concept of decentralization is quite broad and includes many aspects from various domains: politics, sociology, game theory, engineering, programming, and economics.
 So when we describe a computer system as decentralized, we must accent particular aspects we discuss.
 And usually, decentralization refers to a peer-to-peer architecture that is a network of equal and interchangeable nodes.

-{% hint style="info" %}
-The pure peer-to-peer approach assumes that nodes that form a network provide a service to each other.
+*The pure peer-to-peer approach assumes that nodes that form a network provide a service to each other.
 A computer program allows a user to get resources from different nodes, and at the same time, it acts as a server that processes requests from other participants.
-A good analogy is a barbershop society, where members can ask others for a free haircut.
+A good analogy is a barbershop society, where members can ask others for a free haircut.*
-{% endhint %}

 However, only some peer-to-peer networks are genuinely decentralized systems since there are often centralized services running on top of a peer-to-peer network to help nodes communicate with each other.
 Therefore, distributed systems such as BitTorrent, SETI@home, or Skype are, in fact, something in between.